jasmindd/webzoologico_jasmin/README.md

-# WebzoologicoJasmin
+# Webzoologico13May2025

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.8.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.11.

 ## Development server